roed314/FiniteGroups/ProposedSchema.md

-kernel         | integer    | The subgroup label for the kernel of this character center         | integer    | The subgroup label for the subgroup that this character maps into the diagonal matrices faithful       | boolean    | Whether the corresponding homomorphism is injective image          | text       | The label for the image as a subgroup of GL_n(C)
+kernel         | integer    | The subgroup label for the kernel of this character center         | integer    | The subgroup label for the subgroup that this character maps into the diagonal matrices faithful       | boolean    | Whether the corresponding homomorphism is injective q_character    | text       | Label of the corresponding Q-character image          | text       | The label for the image as a subgroup of GL_n(C)

 ## Q-characters